Notice to CFCM Candidates:

 What is the level of education required to become certified?

 An undergraduate degree of any type from a regionally accredited college or university or from a distance‐learning institution accredited by the Distance Education Training Council is required.
-Degrees from institutions outside the United States will be evaluated on a case‐by‐case basis by the NCMA Certification Department.
+Degrees from outside the United States must be evaluated by an independent third party such as World Education Services.
 Non‐degreed candidates for the CFCM who have ten years of verifiable contract management experience may request a waiver.

 When can I take the exam?